spncrhrstn/spencerharston.com/README.md

-# Portfolio
+# spencerharston.com

-The portfolio for Spencer Harston - coming soon!
+The website of Spencer Harston - coming soon!